danielbriffa/Wordpress-Migrator/README.md

 4. Execute 'php index.php' in terminal or load index.php from browser

 ## Process is synchronous and is quite slow (especially if importing images and a single blog post have multiple images).
-Recommended you execute the script for 5 posts only.
+Recommended tofirst eveluate the speed it runs, and adjust the amount it imports accordingly

 # Create a new importer